-- 8.20 National policy (18) requires local planning authorities to identify a five year supply of specific deliverable housing sites against their housing requirement.
+- 8.19 National policy requires local planning authorities to identify a five year supply of specific deliverable housing sites against their housing requirement.
 This supply must also include a buffer of 5% to allow for choice and competition in the market for land or 20% where there is a persistent record of under delivery of housing.
-If such a supply of specific deliverable housing sites cannot be identified, then relevant policies on the supply of housing should not be considered up-to-date (19).
-This means that the council would have less control over the location of new development in terms of the "Location of new development" policy. - 18 NPPF Paragraph 47
+If such a supply of specific deliverable housing sites cannot be identified, then relevant policies on the supply of housing should not be considered up-to-date.
+This means that the council would have less control over the location of new development in terms of the "Location of new development" policy. - 8.20 The housing trajectory set out below shows the anticipated housing delivery in each year of the plan using information set out for each site in the phasing table in Appendix 3. - 8.21 The trajectory and phasing table demonstrate a five year supply of deliverable housing land as required by national planning policy.